 Don’t let Mara Provincial Park’s small size fool you!
 Whether you’re looking for relaxation or recreation, Mara’s got ya covered.
 And like most of the Okanagan, the summer brings a flurry of activity to this otherwise quiet corner of BC.
 Locals love it here!

-If you like kayaking, canoeing, or SUP, you’ll probably wanna take a paddle on the Shuswap River before it spills into Mara Lake.
+If you like kayaking, canoeing, or SUP, you can take a paddle on the Shuswap River before it spills into Mara Lake.
 Once you’re on the lake, though, try to stick near the shore if you don’t wanna compete with boats.

 And of course, you can go swimming here!
 That’s what summer in the Okanagan is all about, isn’t it?
 But because the lake has so much boat traffic, you need to stay within the designated swimming areas.
 There are no lifeguards on duty, so let’s just keep everyone safe, okay?

-Even though Mara Provincial Park is small and only day-use, it does have some amenities.
-You’re not totally outta luck.
+Even though Mara Provincial Park is small and only day-use, it has a few amenities.

 There are two potable water taps throughout the park.
 One is near the grassy area and the other is at the boat launch.
 They’re functional for most of the year, except for the off-season.
 There are also six washrooms (pit and flush) and some are wheelchair accessible.